-Create a bulk buying program that allows people to purchase air conditioners, fans, air purifiers, heaters, and other electric appliances at wholesale prices and/or with zero-percent interest financing to increase energy efficiency and replace hazardous appliances.
+Create a bulk buying program or a revolving loan fund that allows people to purchase energy efficient electric appliances such as air conditioners, fans, air purifiers, heaters, and others electric appliances at wholesale prices or minimal cost, and/or with zero-percent interest financing, to increase energy efficiency and replace hazardous appliances.
 Work with volunteer groups to help people install air conditioners and other electrical appliances if they are unable to do so themselves, focusing on Impacted Communities and other areas with high levels of vulnerable people.
 Consider augmenting energy efficiency programs to reduce electricity use and help offset the cost of operating electrical appliances.
-SC-A4.11

-Partner with local solar companies or MCE to enact a solar group buy program to purchase solar panels and battery storage in bulk for installation in Impacted Communities, including establishment and subsidization of community solar programs for joint membership, which aggregate multiple consumers' electricity sourced from a single photo-voltaic solar location.
+Partner with local solar companies providers, or MCE, and/or PG&E to enact a solar group buy program to purchase solar panels and battery storage in bulk for installation in Impacted Communities, including establishment and subsidization of community solar programs for joint membership, which aggregate multiple consumers' electricity sourced from a single photo-voltaic solar location.

 The program should include an educational component to teach the community about the benefits and process of solar installation and give them the opportunity to sign up for the program at a discounted rate.

-Goal SC-5

 Access to and expansion of job training, job opportunities, and economic stability in Impacted Communities so that residents can access safe jobs, earn a living wage to support their families, and build shared prosperity.

-Policies

-SC-P5 1

-Welcome businesses that provide desired goods and services in Impacted Communities, including food stores with fresh produce, healthcare, childcare, pharmacies, and other retailers.
+Welcome businesses, especially clean/areen businesses, that provide desired goods and services in Impacted Communities, including food stores with fresh produce, healthcare, childcare, pharmacies, and other retailers, while discouraging predatory lenders, liquor stores, dollar stores, and fast-food restaurants.
 Balance community desires with comprehensive assessments of market demand to guide business attraction efforts.